jieter/django-tables2/docs/pages/generic-mixins.rst

     {% render_table table %}

-Such little code is possible due to the example above taking advantage of default values and `.SimpleTableMixin`'s eagarness at finding data sources when one isn't explicitly defined.
+Such little code is possible due to the example above taking advantage of default values and `.SingleTableMixin`'s eagerness at finding data sources when one isn't explicitly defined.

 .. note::